 Google has also revealed that a new update will be launched in the coming weeks, that will add ‘OK Google’ support for features like maps and music.
 So far, the on-phone app doesn’t display any changes from the new Android Auto in a supported car.

-You can download the Android Auto v2.0 APK via an APK Police.
+You can download the Android Auto v2.0 APK via an APK Mirror.
 However, on-phone Android Auto functionality only works in a country that supports the new app.
 The current list of such countries include:

 - Costa Rica